 Best food in Chiang Mai

 Meet Annie from Sell Up Go Travel, she has worked in cosmetics and fashion, while most recently running her own successful business for 4 years.
 She is very fond of big dogs, loves trance music and she enjoys travelling the world at a slow pace.
-She wrote a guest post for us about best food in Chiang Mai where you can easily get from Bangkok.
+She wrote a post for us about the best food in Chiang Mai where you can easily get from Bangkok.